 However, your kid must be 18 to apply for the card and you have no control over the account.
 That is why we recommend this card only to those who trust their teen’s money management and decision-making skills.

 The card provides standard options, such as free cash reloads and ATM use.
-Nevertheless, the card’s best feature is the savings account.
+Nevertheless, the card’s ultimate feature is the savings account.
 Your kid can activate it and earn a 6% annual percentage yield.

 Limits — There are a couple of limits for using the card: